 What made you join SDI?

 When we joined SDI, we were transitioning from an IT Help Desk to an ITIL based IT Service Desk.
-The resources and community blogs available were invaluable to make the right decisions.
-During 2018, these contributed to us achieving a same day resolution monthly average of over 70% and seeing a drop in incidents of over 34.71% due to the efficiencies.
+The resources and community available are invaluable.
+These contributed to us achieving a same day resolution monthly average of over 70% and seeing a drop in incidents of over 34.71% due to the efficiencies.

 What membership resources do you use?